foxBMS/foxBMS-documentation/doc/sphinx/getting_started/flashing/flashing.rst

 The same procedure as explained above must be followed for the |MCU1|, with the following differences:

  * A second project must be created in the IDE
  * The secondary MCU must be flashed with the USB connector corresponding to secondary.
+ * The secondary MCU must be chosen in the dropdown list, followed by a click on the button ``Find foxBMS flash files``.

 With the supplied code, the |MCU1| checks the temperatures and voltages.
 If one or more of the values are outside the limits, the |MCU1| opens the interlock line (thus opening the contactors).
 The interlock line remains open until the |MCU1| is reset.